Importance of KOINS:

 TRACK, and intended for RACE FUEL laps.
 However, choosing to run

-fast laps is allowed and will count. qualifying ends with no time
+fast laps is allowed and will count.
+Chat is permitted ONLY in the

-There is no shift-R allowed, no stopping and no ESC on track, to try
+There is no stopping and no ESC on track, to try

 again. you Must return to the pits, in order to exit again.